nilforooshan/pedSimulate/README.md

 # R package 'pedSimulate'

-Simulate Pedigree, genetic merits and phenotypes with random mating followed by (non)random selection differntly for males and females.
+SSimulate pedigree, genetic merits and phenotypes with (non)random mating followed by (non)random selection with different patterns in males and females.

 ## Installation